abhi-1408/ticket_management_system/README.md

 - [x] register page
 - [ ] sorting,filtering
 - [ ] seperation of redux
-- [ ] add company funcitonality and categorize according to it
+- [ ] add company functionality and categorize according to it
 - [ ] user details add to ticket thread
+- [ ] visualization

 ### FRONTEND: